-Although most of my career has been in industries that are traditionally male-dominated, I do not feel that I have faced any barriers that male counterparts would not have faced.
+Although most of my career has been in industries that are traditionally male-dominated, I do not feel that I have faced any barriers that my male counterparts would not have faced.

-The usual barriers I encounter are about procurement not being a credible or trusted function, or about being new to an industry and needing to prove yourself at the start; neither of these are particularly gender-related.
+The usual barriers I encounter are about procurement not being a credible or trusted function, or about being new to an industry and needing to prove yourself at the start; neither of these is particularly gender-related.

 When I first joined construction, I often found myself to be the only female in the room, and as the years have progressed, it’s been great to see better gender diversity develop.